weblyzard/inscriptis/README.md

 Converts HTML from file or url to a clean text version

 positional arguments:
-  input                 Html input either from a file or an url
+  input                 Html input either from a file, url or string input

 optional arguments:
   -h, --help            show this help message and exit